cloudwego/sonic-rs/README.md

 ### About UTF-8

-By default, sonic-rs does not enable UTF-8 validation.
-This is a trade-off to achieve the fastest performance.
+By default, sonic-rs enable the UTF-8 validation, except the `xx_unchecked` APIs.

-- For the `from_slice` and `dom_from_slice` interfaces, validate UTF-8 in default.
-If users make sure that the json is utf-8 valid, recommended use the `from_slice_unchecked` and `dom_from_slice_unchecked`.

 ### About floating point precision

 By default, sonic-rs uses floating point precision consistent with the Rust standard library, and there is no need to add an extra `float_roundtrip` feature like `serde-json` to ensure floating point precision.

-If you want to achieve lossless precision when parsing floating-point numbers, such as Golang `JsonNumber` and `serde-json arbitrary_precision`, you can use `RawNumber`.
+If you want to achieve lossless precision when parsing floating-point numbers, such as Golang `encoding/json.Number` and `serde-json arbitrary_precision`, you can use `sonic_rs::RawNumber`.

-### About compatibility with `serde_json`

 ## Acknowledgement

 Thanks the following open-source libraries. sonic-rs has some references to other open-source libraries like [sonic_cpp](https://github.com/bytedance/sonic-cpp), [serde_json](https://github.com/serde-rs/json), [sonic](https://github.com/bytedance/sonic), [simdjson](https://github.com/simdjson/simdjson), [yyjson](https://github.com/ibireme/yyjson), [rust-std](https://github.com/rust-lang/rust/tree/master/library/core/src/num) and so on.

 We rewrote many SIMD algorithms from sonic-cpp/sonic/simdjson/yyjson for performance.
 We reused the de/ser codes and modified necessary parts from serde_json to make high compatibility with `serde`.
-We resued part codes about floating parsing from rust-std to make it more accurate.
+We reused part codes about floating parsing from rust-std to make it more accurate.

 ## Contributing
-Please read `CONTRIBUTING.md` for information on contributing to sonic-rs.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for information on contributing to sonic-rs.